-On January 15, 2021, the IIO sent Mr. Leto a notice of sworn examination for January 29, 2021.
-The notice was delivered to Mr. Leto's residence in Glen Cove, NY on January 18, 2021 at 8:20 am.
-The notice informed Mr. Leto that he had the option to appear either in person or via remote videoconference.
+On January 15, 2021, the IIO sent Leto a notice of sworn examination for January 29, 2021.
+The notice was delivered to Leto's residence in Glen Cove, NY on January 18, 2021 at 8:20 am.
+The notice informed Leto that he had the option to appear either in person or via remote videoconference.
 The notice advised that if he elected to appear remotely, he was required to inform the IIO of that decision no later than January 26, 2021.
-Mr. Leto never responded.
-IIO staff made multiple attempts to reach Mr. Leto at the phone number listed on his dues records and at which in the recent past he had been successfully contacted by Local 282's Principal Officer.
+Leto never responded.
+IIO staff made multiple attempts to reach Leto at the phone number listed on his dues records and at which in the recent past he had been successfully contacted the Local.
 IIO staff left messages on January 26, and 27, 2021.
-The staff left both office and cell phone numbers as return points of contact; Mr. Leto never replied.
+The staff left both office and cell phone numbers as return points of contact; Leto never replied.

 On Friday January 29 at 10 a.m. (the date and time identified on the Notification of Sworn Examination) IIO Senior Counsel and an IIO Investigator were present at Bracewell, LLP; 1251 Ave. of the Americas, 49th Floor, New York, NY (the location identified on the Notification of Sworn Examination).
 Counsel for the IIO waited for over one hour.
-Mr. Leto failed to appear.
+Leto failed to appear.
 He also failed to make any contact-either personally or through a representative-with the IIO or his staff to request a rescheduling of the Sworn Examination.
-Notwithstanding Mr. Leto's failure to appear, the Examination was convened, and Mr. Leto's absence was noted on the record.
+Notwithstanding Leto's failure to appear, the Examination was convened, and Leto's absence was noted on the record.